Nordic applicants: 1 March

 As a transdisciplinary experience-based master that is targeting multiple sectors, the program will bring together a novel network of established and emerging ocean leaders.
 Through problem- and solution-based learning, participants will build knowledge, skills and capacities that are directly relevant to their current work environment, ensuring impact and a return on investment for the employer.

 The program runs part-time over three years.
 The first two years are focused on course work, with a combination of face-to-face sessions, digital discussion seminars, and online course modules for independent study.
-The third year is dedicated to the development of a master’s thesis on a topic of relevance to the participants’ work environment and mentored by a skilled supervisory team.
+The third year is dedicated to the development of a master’s project on a topic of relevance to the participants’ work environment and mentored by a skilled supervisory team.

 The Ocean Leadership Experience-based Master does not provide sufficient credits to pursue a PhD program.